kafka-ops/julie/docs/config-values.rst

 - com.purbon.kafka.topology.validation.TopologyValidation
 - com.purbon.kafka.topology.validation.TopicValidation

-Topic overwrite / Update Option and dryrun output
+Dryrun output for topics
 -----------
-Regularly when julie applies changes to existing topics it will always overwrite all* the configuration keys with the existing ones.
-Also, the output of the dryrun will print all (un)changed properties.
-With this option, this can be configured.
-Only the changed topics and values will be shown in the -dryrun log with the following format.
-Apart from that, it will also only change the keys which were updated via the KafkaAdminClient.
+When the --dryRun option is specified then only the changed topics and values will be shown in the log for the topics with the following format.

 ::
 {